-2.0x/kernel-bdi/schema/jadex-bdi-2.0.html)].
-The $\langle imports \rangle$ tag is used to specify, which classes and packages can be used by expressions throughout the ADF.
+Figure 3 above shows which elements can be specified inside an agent definition file (please refer also to the commented schema documentation generated from the schema itself in BDI Schema Documentation.
+The <imports> tag is used to specify, which classes and packages can be used by expressions throughout the ADF.
 To modularize agent functionality, agents can be decomposed into so called capabilities.
-The capability specifications used by an agent are referenced in the $\langle capabilities \rangle >$ tag.
-The core part of the agent specification regards the definition of the beliefs, goals, and plans of the agent, which are placed in the $\langle bliefs \rangle$, $\langle goals \rangle$, and $\langle plans \rangle >$ tag, respectively.
-The events known by the agent are defined in the $\langle events \rangle >$ section.
-The $\langle expressions \rangle >$ tag allows to specify expressions and conditions, which can be used as predefined queries from plans.
-The $\langle properties \rangle \rangle$ tag is used for custom settings such as debugging and logging options.
-Finally, in the $\langle configurations \rangle >$ section, predefined configurations containing, e.g., initial beliefs, goals, and plans, as well as end goals and plans are specified.
+The capability specifications used by an agent are referenced in the <capabilities> tag.
+The core part of the agent specification regards the definition of the beliefs, goals, and plans of the agent, which are placed in the beliefs>, <goals>, and <plans> tag, respectively.
+The events known by the agent are defined in the <events> section.
+The <expressions> tag allows to specify expressions and conditions, which can be used as predefined queries from plans.
+The properties> tag is used for custom settings such as debugging and logging options.
+Finally, in the <configurations> section, predefined configurations containing, e.g., initial beliefs, goals, and plans, as well as end goals and plans are specified.